 As seafood may contain pollutants, plant-based sources of omega-3s are preferable.
 Flaxseeds, canola oil, walnuts, hemp seeds, and chia seeds are the richest foods in omega-3s.

 Eating foods high in omega-3s provides great health benefits to the body.
 They’re more than building muscle mass.
 For instance, omega-3s protect your hair.
+Also, consuming chia seeds at breakfast help you lose weight.

 Side effects of omega-3 supplementation